-SECTION 1.3 PHYSICIAN NOTIFICATION OF PATIENTS ADMITTED TO HOSPITAL
+SECTION 1.3 PRACTITIONER/APP NOTIFICATION OF PATIENTS ADMITTED TO HOSPITAL

-Whenever feasible the primary care physician will be notified when a patient is admitted unless the patient desires otherwise.
+Whenever feasible the primary care Practitioner/APP will be notified when a patient is admitted unless the patient desires otherwise.

 SECTION 1.4 DISCHARGE OF PATIENT

 Patients shall be discharged only on order of the Attending Practitioner at the time of discharge.
 All patient transfers out of the Hospital will be accomplished according to Hospital policy.